5 Nursing Specialties in High Demand

 The nursing shortage, which is expected to increase by 20% over the next 5 years, means nurses are in high demand.
 Hospitals across the country need your help, which makes being a travel nurse even more valuable.
 Nurses who are experienced and specialize in an area of growing demand will have many choices for where they can work and will be able to earn more money.

 *This number represents an average salary for a staff nurse position in this specialty and does not reflect travel nurse salaries available from TNAA.
-To learn more about the pay and benefits available in your specialty, fill out our application and get connected to member of our recruitment team.
+To learn more about the pay and benefits available in your specialty, fill out our application and get connected to a member of our recruitment team.